leela-zero/leela-zero/README.md

     dump_supervised sgffile.sgf train.txt

-The file format is not very space efficient so be wary of trying this with a large game collection.
+This will cause a sequence of gzip compressed files to be generated, starting with the name train.txt and containing training data generated from the specified SGF, suitable for use in a Deep Learning framework.

-## File format
+## Training data format

-The training data consists of a file with the following data, all in text
+The training data consists of files with the following data, all in text
 format:

-* 18 lines of 361 0's or 1's, corresponding to the inputs from the previous
+* 16 lines of hexadecimal strings, each 361 bits longs, corresponding to the first 16 input planes from the previous section
-section
+* 1 line with 1 number indicating who is to move, 0=black, 1=white, from which
+the last 2 input planes can be reconstructed
 * 1 line with 362 floating point numbers, indicating the search probabilities (visit counts) at the end of the search for the move in question.
 The last number is the probability of passing.